cliid/design-patterns/README.md

-# Design Patterns
+# design patterns

-Implementation of design patterns with Java, mainly from Christopher Okhravi's Design Pattern videos, including some other important design patterns from other sources such as Mosh's ones.
+this repo contains implementations of various design patterns in java, mostly inspired by christopher okhravi's videos, with a few extras pulled from other sources like mosh hamedani’s work.

-The following are the definitions of the design patterns described in the book "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (often referred to as the "Gang of Four" or "GoF"):
+below are the definitions of key design patterns from "design patterns: elements of reusable object-oriented software" by erich gamma, richard helm, ralph johnson, and john vlissides (the "gang of four"):

-## Definitions
+## definitions

-### Abstract Factory Pattern
+### abstract factory pattern

-- Intent: Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+- purpose: provide a way to create related objects without specifying their exact classes.
-- Key Participants: AbstractFactory, ConcreteFactory, AbstractProduct, ConcreteProduct.
+- roles: `AbstractFactory`, `ConcreteFactory`, `AbstractProduct`, `ConcreteProduct`.

-### Adapter Pattern
+### adapter pattern

-- Intent: Convert the interface of a class into another interface clients expect.
-Allows classes with incompatible interfaces to work together.
+- purpose: let incompatible interfaces work together by converting one interface into another that clients expect.
-- Key Participants: Target, Adapter, Adaptee.
+- roles: `Target`, `Adapter`, `Adaptee`.

-### Bridge Pattern
+### bridge pattern

-- Intent: Decouple an abstraction from its implementation so that the two can vary independently.
+- purpose: separate an abstraction from its implementation so both can change independently.
-- Key Participants: Abstraction, RefinedAbstraction, Implementation, ConcreteImplementation.
+- roles: `Abstraction`, `RefinedAbstraction`, `Implementation`, `ConcreteImplementation`.

-### Command Pattern
+### command pattern

-- Intent: Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+- purpose: turn a request into an object so you can queue it, log it, and support undo operations.
-- Key Participants: Command, ConcreteCommand, Receiver, Invoker, Client.
+- roles: `Command`, `ConcreteCommand`, `Receiver`, `Invoker`, `Client`.

-### Composite Pattern
+### composite pattern

-- Intent: Compose objects into tree structures to represent part-whole hierarchies.
-Composite lets clients treat individual objects and compositions of objects uniformly.
+- purpose: arrange objects into tree structures to represent whole-part relationships, so you can treat them all uniformly.
-- Key Participants: Component, Leaf, Composite.
+- roles: `Component`, `Leaf`, `Composite`.

-### Decorator Pattern
+### decorator pattern

-- Intent: Attach additional responsibilities to an object dynamically.
-Provides a flexible alternative to subclassing for extending functionality.
+- purpose: add responsibilities to an object dynamically, as an alternative to subclassing.
-- Key Participants: Component, ConcreteComponent, Decorator, ConcreteDecorator.
+- roles: `Component`, `ConcreteComponent`, `Decorator`, `ConcreteDecorator`.

-### Facade Pattern
+### facade pattern

-- Intent: Provide a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use.
+- purpose: simplify interactions with a system by providing a unified interface to its more complex subsystems.
-- Key Participants: Facade, Subsystem classes.
+- roles: `Facade`, `Subsystem` classes.

-### Factory Method Pattern
+### factory method pattern

-- Intent: Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.
+- purpose: let subclasses decide which object to create, instead of having the parent class specify the exact class.
-- Key Participants: Creator, ConcreteCreator, Product, ConcreteProduct.
+- roles: `Creator`, `ConcreteCreator`, `Product`, `ConcreteProduct`.

-### Iterator Pattern
+### iterator pattern

-- Intent: Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+- purpose: provide a way to sequentially access elements of a collection without exposing the underlying structure.
-- Key Participants: Iterator, ConcreteIterator, Aggregate, ConcreteAggregate.
+- roles: `Iterator`, `ConcreteIterator`, `Aggregate`, `ConcreteAggregate`.

-### Memento Pattern
+### memento pattern

-- Intent: Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.
+- purpose: capture an object’s internal state without exposing its details, so it can be restored later.
-- Key Participants: Memento, Originator, Caretaker.
+- roles: `Memento`, `Originator`, `Caretaker`.

-### Null Object Pattern
+### null object pattern

-- Intent: Provide an object that acts as a surrogate for a null object.
-The Null Object provides default behavior when the original object is null.
+- purpose: use a default object when the real object is missing, to avoid null references.
-- Key Participants: AbstractObject, RealObject, NullObject.
+- roles: `AbstractObject`, `RealObject`, `NullObject`.

-### Observer Pattern
+### observer pattern

-- Intent: Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+- purpose: automatically notify and update dependents when an object changes state.
-- Key Participants: Subject, Observer, ConcreteSubject, ConcreteObserver.
+- roles: `Subject`, `Observer`, `ConcreteSubject`, `ConcreteObserver`.

-### Proxy Pattern
+### proxy pattern

-- Intent: Provide a surrogate or placeholder for another object to control access to it.
+- purpose: provide a stand-in for an object, controlling access to it.
-- Key Participants: Proxy, Subject, RealSubject.
+- roles: `Proxy`, `Subject`, `RealSubject`.

-### Singleton Pattern
+### singleton pattern

-- Intent: Ensure a class only has one instance and provide a global point of access to it.
+- purpose: ensure a class only has one instance, and provide a way to access it globally.
-- Key Participants: Singleton.
+- roles: `Singleton`.

-### State Pattern
+### state pattern

-- Intent: Allow an object to alter its behavior when its internal state changes.
-The object will appear to change its class.
+- purpose: change an object’s behavior based on its internal state.
-- Key Participants: Context, State, ConcreteState.
+- roles: `Context`, `State`, `ConcreteState`.

-### Strategy Pattern
+### strategy pattern

-- Intent: Define a family of algorithms, encapsulate each one, and make them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it.
+- purpose: define a set of interchangeable algorithms, allowing clients to switch between them.
-- Key Participants: Strategy, Context, ConcreteStrategy.
+- roles: `Strategy`, `Context`, `ConcreteStrategy`.

-### Template Method Pattern
+### template method pattern

-- Intent: Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
-Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
+- purpose: define the overall structure of an algorithm, while allowing subclasses to fill in specific steps.
-- Key Participants: AbstractClass, ConcreteClass.
+- roles: `AbstractClass`, `ConcreteClass`.